lsulibraries/LDL_manual_build/README.md

 #### Groups role and group role permissions:
 - **Create specific roles:**
-  - For administratiopn access create Admin, Admin Outside, and Admin Inside.
+  - For administratiopn access we create Admin individual, Admin Outside, and Admin Inside.
 Ensure each role has the appropriate admin permissions.

   - You can also create different roles for members, content creators, or other specific roles, and assign these roles to specific users.